-And those containing a tin of tea—a blend created by friends—even better!!
+And those containing a tin of tea—a blend selected by friends—even better!!

-My dear friend Susan and her son David recently visited TeaPort, “Home of the Original Nanaimo Bar Tea Blend,” and sent me the results of their personal experiment in tea blending.
+My dear friend Susan and her son David recently visited TeaPort, “Home of the Original Nanaimo Bar Tea Blend,” and sent me a tea blend that they loved.

 Gather the troops and break out the teapot—